Lobbieinc/slate/source/index.html.md

 One of these endpoints must be called before a PDF can be retrieved.

 NOTE: Forms and Form Groups/Packets do NOT need to be completed in order to be printed.
+This endpoint can be called at any time.

 <aside class="notice">
     Setting <code>isPatient</code> in the request body to <code>false</code> will generate a PDF with Staff-only fields displayed.
 Defaults to <code>true</code>.